mattileh/MMM-SensorGateway/README.md

 * Install python library for RuuviTag (see : https://github.com/ttu/ruuvitag-sensor/blob/master/install_guide_pi.md ) and tags can be seen (verify with `ruuvitag -f` section of instructions)
   * Python 2.7 tested on this project scope.
   * (current) Data Format 3 Protocol Specification (RAWv1) supported
+* Updating Movesense firmware (Movesense has a sample app that can do the FOTA update)
 * Finding out the MAC addresses of the beacons (you can use forexample NRFConnect or the mobile application provided by Movesense and Ruuvi)
 * Verify that RasPi has Bluetooth up&running in hci0: